 - 1 large egg

-- 1 tbsp raisin juice concentrate OR molasses (optional)
+- 1 tablespoon raisin juice concentrate OR molasses (optional)

 - In a medium bowl, whisk together almond flour, coconut flour, flax seed meal, erythritol, salt and pepper.
 Stir in raisins, sunflower seeds and chopped rosemary.

 - In a large bowl, beat butter until smooth.
 Beat in egg and raisin juice or molasses if using.

 - Beat in almond flour mixture until dough comes together.

 - Turn out dough onto a sheet of waxed paper and form into a round, long log, about 1 ½ inches in diameter.
 Wrap tightly in waxed paper and freeze 1 hour.

 - Preheat oven to 300F and line a baking sheet with parchment or a silicone mat.